Temple station (Paris Metro)

 Temple (/fr/) is a station on Paris Métro Line 3, located in the 3rd arrondissement of Paris.

 Location

 The station is located under Rue de Turbigo at its exit on Rue du Temple, nearby Place Élisabeth-Dmitrieff.
 Oriented along a northeast–southwest axis, it is located between the Arts et Métiers and République stations, the latter being geographically very close to it.

 History

 It opened on 19 October 1904 as part of the first section of the line opened between Père Lachaise and Villiers.

 It is named after the Temple, a long-demolished Templar fortification that once stood in the square named after it.
-It is the only Paris Metro station to share its name with a station on the London Underground.
+It is the only Paris Metro station to share its name with a station on the London Underground (Temple station (London Underground)).

 As part of the RATP's Renouveau du métro program, the entire station was renovated by 29 October 2003.

 In 2018, 1,258,217 travelers entered this station which places it at 209th position of the metro stations for its usage out of 302.